 Head Coach James Oliver

-Before becoming a collegiate coach, Oliver was the head girls' basketball coach at Greenville High School in Greenville, Alabama, for one year.
+Before becoming a collegiate coach, Oliver was the Head Girls' Basketball Coach at Greenville High School in Greenville, AL for 1 year.
 While at Greenville, Oliver led the program to a 21-4 record and the regular season and tournament area championships.
 This still stands as the best record in school history.

-He holds a bachelor of science degree in health education from Alabama State University and a master of education degree from Alabama State University.
-He also holds a Masters of Sports Science in Sports Administration at the United States Sports Academy, where he is currently seeking his doctoral degree.
-The Montgomery, AL, native and his wife, Shannon Oliver, have 2 daughters and 2 sons, Amari (17), Jo-Jo (9), Jaden (8), and Joi (2 yrs).
+He holds a Bachelor of Science degree in health education from Alabama State University and a Master of Education degree from Alabama State University.
+He also holds a Master of Sports Science in Sports Administration at the United States Sports Academy, where he is currently seeking his doctoral degree.
+The Montgomery, AL native and his wife, Shannon Oliver, have 2 daughters and 2 sons, Amar (17), Jo-Jo (9), Jaden (8), and Joi (2).

 Assistant Coach LeKeisha White

 LeKiesha White will join the Bluefield State College Women's Basketball program for her 2nd year as an assistant coach.
 Coach White joined the Lady Blues in the fall of 2012 and helped continue the trend of turning the Lady Blues program around.
 The Lady Blues finished with the best overall record that they have had in 17 years.
 Coach White has the task of coaching the Lady Blues' guards and also as the coordinator of the academic enhancement program within the Lady Blues' program